- About Us

 OSU requires that every student take one college level math class (105 or higher) to graduate.
 You will take a math placement exam at the time of your first advising appointment.
 This test will recommend where you should begin.
-The chart on page 16 of your 2014-15 UESP Handbook (given to you at START or also available here) graphically depicts the different pathways that you can take and is followed by a description of the courses and their corresponding majors.
+Read more about Math Placement here.

-MTH 065 & 095 are pre-college level math classes that may be recommended for you to take in order for you to be successful in higher level math courses.
-If MTH 103, you can substitute this course for MTH 095
+MTH 065, 095 & 103 are pre-college level math classes that may be recommended for you to take in order for you to be successful in higher level math courses.

 MTH 105 Introduction to Contemporary Mathematics: Course meets requirement for Bacc.
 Core but does not prepare students for the higher math required by some majors.
 Appropriate for most Liberal Arts majors if the student is willing to take foreign language classes through the second year, or demonstrate equivalent proficiency in a second language.

 MTH 111 College Algebra: The foundation course for most future math classes.
 This is your safest bet if you are not sure about a major (assuming you place into this level).

 MTH 112 Elementary Functions: Necessary for some majors and to continue on to Calculus.